 Most types of diabetic neuropathy gets worse over time.

-Controlled glucose levels will minimize the risk of diabetic neuropathy.
-A key part of treatment focuses on reducing pain and controlling some of the symptoms.
+Managing glucose levels will minimize the risk of diabetic neuropathy.
+A key part of treatment focuses on reducing pain and managing some of the symptoms.

 People should also avoid or stop smoking and limit their alcohol intake to a maximum of one drink a day for women and two for men.

-Drugs that can help to control pain include:
+Drugs that can help to manage pain include:

 - anticonvulsant drugs

 Opioid use can lead to dependency, so doctors should prescribe as low a dose as possible.